Useful links – via ferrata

 A brilliant website that provides very detailed and clear route descriptions of via ferrata in the Italian Dolomites.
 A search function allows you to look for via ferrata by mountain group and name.
 Route descriptions can also be downloaded as pdf files so you can print them off and take them on the mountain with you.
 The Planet Mountain site is available in both English and Italian and contains lots of other information on mountain activities.

-On their website the tourist authority of South Tyrol describes via ferrata in their region.
+The tourist authority of South Tyrol provides description of via ferrata in their region on this website.
 The summaries of the via ferrata are short, but each helpfully includes a topographical map showing the route together with an altitude profile of the route.

 Viaferrata-FR